-August 13th is National Filet Mignon Day, a day to indulge and to savor the most tender cut of beef.
-Here’s a rundown of a few of America’s best steakhouses known for their filet mignon.
+Looking for an excuse to indulge and to savor the most tender cut of beef?
+We’ll give you eleven of them!
+Here’s a rundown of some of America’s best steakhouses known for their filet mignon!

-Philadelphia may be best known for its ribeye cheesesteaks (and with good reason!) but if you find yourself in this historic town and are craving something upscale — but just as juicy and beefy – head to this elegant and highly rated restaurant.
+Sure, Philadelphia may be best known for its ribeye cheesesteaks, and with good reason.
+But if you find yourself in this historic town and are craving something more upscale — but just as juicy and beefy! — Barclay Prime is the place to go.
+You just can’t go wrong heading to one of the most elegant and highly rated restaurants in town!

-One of the many amazing Chicago steakhouses, Gibson’s original downtown location is among the city’s most beloved restaurants.
-Proudly serving USDA Prime Angus beef, Gibson’s offers a choice of bone-in or boneless filet mignon filet mignon alongside the rest of its top quality menu of cuts and classic steakhouse sides.
+One of the many amazing Chicago steakhouses, Gibsons original downtown location is among the city’s most beloved restaurants.
+Proudly serving USDA Prime Angus beef, Gibsons Bar & Steakhouse offers a choice of bone-in or boneless filet mignon alongside the rest of its top-quality menu of cuts and classic steakhouse sides.

 Howdy and welcome to cattle country – Pearland, Texas, to be exact, where a humble and inauspicious exterior belies the upscale splendor on the inside of Killen’s Steakhouse, a destination dining restaurant if ever there was one.
 Le Cordon Bleu-trained chef Ronnie Killen prepares a range of cuts from different sources, including at least four filet mignons to choose from: USDA Prime, Nebraska Corn Fed, Wet Aged 28 Days; Harris Ranch All-Natural Five Diamond Beef, Coalinga, California; Strube Ranch Mishima Wagyu Beef; and True 100% Japanese Wagyu From The Kagoshima Prefecture.

-“Meat downtown since 1946” is the motto at Murray’s, a classic steakhouse in Minneapolis.
+“Meat downtown since 1946” is the motto at Murray’s, one of Minneapolis’ best steakhouses.
 The restaurant’s “most tender steak” is the 10-ounce center cut tenderloin “filet of beef” (i.e. filet mignon).
-Be sure to enjoy a cocktail (or two) with your meal as this lush eatery adored by locals and visitors alike.
+Be sure to enjoy a cocktail (or two) with your meal at this lush eatery adored by locals and visitors alike.

-This popular 40-year-old restaurant does the Dallas dining scene justice with its big steaks, broadly appealing menu and warm reception.
+A popular 40-year-old restaurant, Pappas Bros does the Dallas dining scene justice with its big steaks, broadly appealing menu and warm reception.
 In the mood for filet mignon?
 Choose between the 8-, 10- or 12-ounce.
 OR dare to dine on the whopping 14-ounce bone-in option.
 Whatever you choose you’ll be certain to love it at this steakhouse which ranks high on almost every list of best places for steak in America.

-Ask folks in Indianapolis what the city’s one must-try restaurant is and they’ll most likely say the 114-year-old St Elmo Steak House, for its grand oak-paneled interior, superbly mixed drinks, “World Famous Shrimp Cocktail,” and excellent steaks including a 14-ounce bone-in filet mignon.
+Ask anyone in Indianapolis what the city’s one must-try restaurant is.
+They’ll most likely say the 114-year-old St Elmo Steak House, for its grand oak-paneled interior, superbly mixed drinks, “World Famous Shrimp Cocktail,” and excellent steaks including a 14-ounce bone-in filet mignon.